thedynamiclinker/ld/business/The Internet.md

 **Concept:** A restaurant, bar, and coffee shop.
 Operates like an online forum, but in person.

-**Location:** Escondido, San Marcos, Kearny Mesa, or another suitable location within San Diego County.
+**Location:** Clairemont Mesa, San Marcos, Kearny Mesa, Oceanside, or another suitable location within San Diego County.

 **Market Opportunity:** Many people struggle to meet new people in public spaces due to social norms discouraging spontaneous interaction.
 The Internet solves this by providing a space where talking to strangers is the rule, not the exception.